system76/docs/_articles/wireless.md

 ---
 layout: article
-title: Solve wireless issues
+title: Solve Wireless Issues
 description: >
-  If you’re having problems with your wireless Internet connection, first try unplugging your wireless router or modem for a minute then plug it back in.
-You can also try turning the wireless Internet card in your laptop off by pressing <kbd>Fn</kbd>+<kbd>F11</kbd>, then pressing it again to turn it back on.
-If you are still having problems, take a look at the suggestions in this article.
+  If you’re having problems with your wireless Internet connection, take a look at the suggestions in this article.
 keywords:
   - wireless
   - wifi